Multilayer shallow-water model with stratification and shear: The multilayer

-Consider a stack of $n$ active fluid layers with thickness $h_{i}(\mathbf{x} ,t),$ $i=1,\cdots ,n,$ where $\mathbf{x}$ is the horizontal position and $t$ the time (figure \ref{VertConf}).
+Consider a stack of $n$ active fluid layers with thickness $h_i(\x,t),$ $i = 1,\dotsc , n$, where $\x$ is horizontal position and $t$ sands for time (\figref{fig:VertConf}).
 The geometry can be either planar or spherical; in the former case the vertical coordinate, $z$, is perpendicular to the plane, whereas in the latter it is radial.
-The total thickness is $h( \mathbf{x},t)=\sum_{j}h_{j}(\mathbf{x},t).$ The stack of inhomogeneous layers can be either limited from below by a rigid bottom, $z=h_{0}(\mathbf{ x)},$ or from above by a rigid lid, $z=-h_{0}(\mathbf{x}).$ The usual choice in the rigid lid case is $h_{0}\equiv 0$; however, laboratory experiments are often design to have a nonhorizontal top lid.
-The remaining boundary in the rigid-bottom (resp., rigid-lid) configuration is a soft interface with a passive infinitely thick layer of lighter (resp., denser) homogeneous fluid of density $\rho _{n+1}$.
-Although vacuum ($\rho _{n+1}\equiv 0$) is the typical setting in the rigid-bottom configuration, the choice $\rho _{n+1}\neq 0$ is useful in the study of deep flows over topography.
+The total thickness is $h(\x,t) = \sum_j h_j(\x,t).$ The stack of inhomogeneous-density layers can be either limited from below by a rigid bottom, $z = h_0(\x)$, or from above by a rigid lid, $z = -h_0(\x).$ The usual choice in the rigid lid case is $h_0 \equiv 0$; however, laboratory experiments are often designed to have a nonhorizontal top lid.
+The remaining boundary in the rigid-bottom (resp., rigid-lid) configuration is a soft interface with a passive, infinitely thick layer of lighter (resp., denser) homogeneous fluid of density $\rho_{n+1}$.
+Although vacuum ($\rho_{n+1}\equiv 0$) is the typical setting in the rigid-bottom configuration, the choice $\rho_{n+1}\neq 0$ can be useful to study of deep flows over topography.